-Nintendo Entertainment System (NES) the ever so popular gaming platform is never going to be old, especially if you are a 90’s kid.
+Best NES Emulator for PC: Nintendo Entertainment System (NES) the ever so popular gaming platform is never going to be old, especially if you are a 90’s kid.
 Surely, you would be over the moon, to get a chance to play those fascinating games and experience nostalgic all over again.

 The ardent Nintendo fans surely know; the NES emulators for PC can let you play those all-time favorite Nintendo games on your PC.
 If you are reading this right now, you were probably looking to get a sneak peek about these NES emulators.
-Fasten your seatbelts; once you know about the best NES emulators for Windows, you are ready to play.
+Fasten your seatbelts; once you know about the best NES emulator for Windows, you are ready to play.

-The Best NES Emulators for PC
+Best NES Emulators for Windows

 Understandably, as a gaming aficionado, you do not want to waste a second to grab hold of the best NES emulator for Windows 7, 8, 10 and relive those good old days.
 But, wait a second.

 Chances are, you will soon be overwhelmed looking at the vast array of NES emulators.
 We have made the task easier for you by shortlisting the best NES emulators for you.
 So, what are we waiting for, let us get underway?

 RetroArch is one of the best and also the most popular NES emulators.
 It scores owing to its wide array of features and customization options.

 RetroArch can play games from the NES including the Famicom Disk System in the form of ROMs.
 You can play with all the variety of USB gamepads and can also customize the button layout.